potahtml/namespace-jsx-project/readme.md

-The core of the issue is that everything is based on the same underlying data, `'left' | 'center' | 'right'`, as these possible values come from the HTML specification.
+The core of the issue is that everything is based on the same underlying data, `'left' | 'center' | 'right'`, as these possible values come from the HTML specification and browser implementations.

 Despite my best efforts, I couldn't find a comprehensive source, such as a JSON file, listing all tag names with their associated